SamvitJ/samvitj.github.io/blog-source/_posts/2022-04-01-job-search.md

 Of the 17 companies at which I got any kind of interview, 5 were through referrals, 2 through existing recruiter relationships, and 10 through direct applications.

-From this relatively small sample, we can see that referrals had a 71% success rate in getting interviews (5/7), recruiter relationships a 100% success rate (2/2), and direct applications a 31% success rate (10/32).
+From this relatively small sample, we can see that referrals had a 71% success rate in yielding interviews (5/7), recruiter relationships a 100% success rate (2/2), and direct applications a 31% success rate (10/32).

-This data confirms the popular adage that referrals are useful for getting your foot in the door, but also highlights a new and underrated channel: existing recruiter relationships.
+Some takeways: referrals are clearly the way to go, as expected, but blind applications work surprisingly well (\~1/3 of the time) in the current job market.

 ### Footnotes